Facts and figures about UK taxes, benefits and public spending.

 And since 1998 for:

 IFS researchers produce new research frequently to keep the analysis of the UK income distribution up to date.
-Our latest commentary analyses these trends to gain a greater understanding of why incomes have been changing in recent years.
+Our latest report analyses these trends to gain a greater understanding of why incomes have been changing in recent years.

 15 Jun 2012